cyanit/surge/PaulTODO.md

 * Finish OSC Section
   * Especially the rounded rects
 * Gradient Colormaps
-* XML configured multi-switch rather than SVG configured multi-switch
-  * properties for drawing and a few classes
-  * MOve the other CHSwitch2s
-  * Add a multi-text switch which encompasses toggle
 * Region SVG Backgrounds
 * Sublayouts maybe?
 * Finish positioning all the sliders with the XML